AsgerJon/WorkToy/README.md

 ```

 The use case pertaining to the PySide6 library makes great use of the
 lazy instantiation.
-Before discussing further use cases of the `AttriBox`
-class, we need to discuss a different module in the WorkToy package.
+In fact, the motivation that led to the creation of
+the ``AttriBox`` class was this need for lazy instantiation.

+### ``worktoy.desc.AttriBox`` - Advanced Instantiation

+PENDING...
+WorkToy v1 will not release until this documentation is complete.

-### worktoy.meta - Understanding the Python metaclass
+## worktoy.meta - Understanding the Python metaclass

 Readers may associate the word **meta** with crime on account of the hype
 created around the term **metaverse**.
 This author hopes readers will